 CR’s test results: Dyna-Glo DGN576DNC-D charcoal grill

-If you’re a lover of cooking over charcoal but haven’t bothered to upgrade, this barrel grill, one of the best charcoal grills CR has tested, will be a step up from that rusty old kettle grill.
-It’s been selling for $50 to $60 less than its typical sale price of around $280 at multiple retailers for the past few weeks.
+If you love cooking over charcoal but haven’t bothered to upgrade, this barrel grill, one of the best charcoal grills CR has tested, will be a step up from that rusty old kettle grill.
+This is the standard sale price we tend to see throughout the season.
 The grill performs well in CR’s tests for cooking evenness, convenience, and cleaning.
 And it has a built-in bottle opener, a fun perk.

-CR's test results: Monument Grills 87578 pellet grill
+CR’s test results: Weber SmokeFire EX6 pellet grill

 Home Security Cameras

-If you’re working to make your home safer and more secure, consider home security cameras.
+If you want to feel safer and more secure at home (or while you’re on vacation), consider home security cameras.
 Rather than paying a company to come in and install a system that they then monitor for you, the DIY route allows you to set up and monitor things all on your own.

 We have found, however, that most of the models we tested don’t always deliver the high-definition video quality their manufacturers promise.
 And many models require you to pay monthly fees for some of the most important features, such as cloud video storage and monitoring zones (the ability to focus on or, alternatively, ignore motion within a designated area of the camera’s field of view).